Education

 2023 - 2028 (exp.)

-My thesis involves designing computational machine learning models to understand cancer heterogeneity from live-cell microscopy images in order to achieve better radiation treatment results.
+My thesis involves designing machine learning models to understand cancer heterogeneity from cell morphologies in live-cell microscopy images to achieve better radiation treatment results.

 Courses taken